DesignOps – How to Improve Your Design Workflow and Operations

 In this article, we’ll explain what DesignOps is and how you can use it to improve the digital design system in your organization.
 We’ll discuss areas such as cross-team collaboration, goal setting, and information exchange systems, along with using the right DesignOps software.

 A great software piece that supports your design operations is UXPin.
 Together with its Merge technology, it helps you scale design to the extraordinary level.
-Start building prototypes by dragging and dropping real-life components that your devs prepared for you ahead.
+Start building prototypes by dragging and dropping real building blocks of your app and streamline design.
 Check out UXPin Merge.

 What is DesignOps?